punyaravichandran/Longterm-Dynamics-of-Algal-Blooms/Satellite Data Gapfilling/README.md

-# Python-based Google Earth Engine (GEE) workflow to perform temporal gap filling of MODIS-Aqua Level-3 chlorophyll-a data.
+# Temporal gap filling of MODIS-Aqua Level-3 chlorophyll-a data.

 The method fills missing pixels by interpolating between the nearest valid observations before and after a target date within a defined temporal window.